ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 <a name="Convolutional-Neural-Networks"></a>
 ### Convolutional Neural Networks

-At a high level, a Convolutional Neural Network (CNN) is a deep learning algorithm that takes in an image as an input and is able to perform classification.
-However, unlike a regulare artifical neural network, a CNN has pre-processing steps that apply convolutions that highlight features of the inputted image to help distinguish between the various classes we are trying to learn.
-Because we are using the MFCC of the audio files, we can treat these as images as it provides more information and allows the use of CNNs.
+At a high level, a Convolutional Neural Network (CNN) is a deep learning algorithm that takes in an image as an input and can perform classification.
+However, unlike a regular artificial neural network, CNN has pre-processing steps that apply convolutions that highlight features of the inputted image to distinguish between the various classes we are trying to learn.
+Because we are using the MFCC of the audio files, we can treat them as images as they provide more information and allow the use of CNN's.
 We will also be using a distinct CNN for emotion classification via facial images.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Audio-Model"></a>